Skip to Main Site Navigation Skip to Content Skip to Footer

 Matthew Bessette ’19

-Matthew hopes to become an English teacher after receiving teacher certification through Eastern’s master’s program in Education.
+After receiving teacher certification through Eastern’s master’s program in Education, Matthew is now working as an 8th-grade teacher in Carmen Arace Middle School.
 “The theatre program has played a critical role in the development of my self-discipline and leadership abilities.
 Dedicating time and energy to participating in college productions takes a lot out of you, but it teaches you to think critically and adapt to a given situation.”

 Elizabeth Heaney ’19